Drdraqounof/Loco-Test/Documentation/FRAMEWORK.md

 > **Last Updated:** March 9, 2026 at 1:14 PM

+> **In plain terms:** This doc is the big-picture product and architecture summary for Loco.

 ## 1. Product Definition

 **Loco** is a voice-enabled AI coding assistant that combines real-time speech synthesis, persistent chat memory, workspace preview tooling, and Google Calendar assistance into a single developer workflow.